Definition and Types of Restrictive Covenants

-- if the employee breaches the restrictive covenant, the former employer can issue a claim before the Labour court in order to obtain an injunction to stop the employee carrying out the activity.
-The former employer may also claim for damages for the loss sustained.
-Instead of claiming for damages, the employer may request the application of a penalty clause, if one is contained in the employment contract.
+- if the employee breaches the restrictive covenant, the former employer can issue a claim before the Labour Court in order to obtain an injunction to stop the employee from carrying out the activity.
+The former employer may also claim damages for the loss sustained.
+Instead of claiming damages, the employer may request the application of a penalty clause, if one is contained in the employment contract.

-- if the employer breaches the restrictive covenant or if the clause is void, the employee may claim for damages if he has observed the provisions of the clause.
+- if the employer breaches the restrictive covenant or if the clause is void, the employee may claim damages, if he has observed the provisions of the clause.